How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 - You change the title of a house, possibly triggering a reassessment.

-- You name multiple beneficiaries in a Living Trust, which includes your house.
+- You name multiple current beneficiaries in a Living Trust (not if you name people who inherit after you die), which includes your house.
 Some of the beneficiaries are your children and some are not.
-As a result, the possibility of your children avoiding a reassessment may be lost.
+As a result, a reassessment may occur.

-- You move your industrial property into an LLC so you can protect yourself while renting it out, accidentally triggering a reassessment because you didn’t file the proper form on time.
+- You move your industrial property into an LLC so you can protect yourself while renting it out, accidentally triggering a reassessment because the owners of the LLC are not the EXACTLY THE SAME as the owners of the LLC … or you didn’t file the proper form on time.

-- You do not consider creating a Family Property LLC to protect your properties from reassessment when you die.
+- You do not consider creating a Family Property LLC to protect your newly acquired properties from reassessment when you die.

-- Your child does not realize that under Prop 19 they must reside in your primary home to claim an exclusion after your death, and do not establish clear residency.
+- Your child does not realize that under Prop 19 they must reside in your primary home to claim an exclusion after your death, and do not establish timely residency within a year of the change in ownership—and again, that includes the death of the property owner.

-- A transfer occurs without proper registration with the state—and 20 years later, the new owner owes 20 years of “supplemental” back taxes at the enormously higher rate.
-In the Los Angeles example above, think perhaps $35,000 x 20!
+- A transfer occurs without proper registration with the County—and 20 years later, the new owner owes years of “supplemental” back taxes at the enormously higher rate.

-- People think that they are passing on a “principal residence” but they haven’t lived there for years, and the state objects.
+- People think that they are passing on a “principal residence” but they haven’t lived there for years, and the County Assessor disagrees and reassesses.

-- People think they can pass on the exclusion for a multi-unit property, but they only occupy part of it, and the state objects.
+- People think they can pass on the exclusion for a multi-unit property, but they only occupy part of it, and the County reassesses the square footage that is rented out.

 We could go on and on.
 To make a long story short—the property tax laws are complex, the laws are confusing, the situation is always changing, and the stakes are probably higher than you think.